joshbegley/nyt-latest/previous.md

 `Diesel prices have been setting records because of the war in Iran, but the oil industry say banning U.S. exports would not make the fuel cheaper.`\
 https://www.nytimes.com/2026/09/22/business/energy-environment/trump-diesel-exports-iran-war.html

-**A.I.: Let’s Not Have Another Failure of Imagination**\
+**It’s Time to Cry Wolf Over A.I.**\
-`It’s not too late to avoid the potential disasters of A.I.
-Covid-19 and 9/11 taught us how to prepare.`\
+`It’s not too late to avoid the potential disasters of A.I. that Covid-19 and 9/11 taught us how to prepare.`\
 https://www.nytimes.com/2026/09/22/opinion/trump-china-ai.html

 **Cold War Lessons for A.I.**\